ndriannazriel/Advanced-Network-Tech/Lab 4 Configuration.md

 ip nat inside source list 2 pool PAT-POOL2 overload
 ```

-==Since OSPF can't be used to advertise this network directly, create a loopback address and instead advertise this network to the rest of the internal network making routing possible.==
+Since OSPF can't be used to advertise this network directly, I created a loopback address and instead advertise this network to the rest of the internal network making routing possible.

 ```
 interface Loopback1